-Problem Cause Solution -: Can't program temperature limits; or the unit won't read the temperature sensor.
+Pro oblem Cause Solution 1.
+Can't program temperature limits; or the unit won't read the temperature sensor.
 The zone isn't configured to read a temperature sensor.
 Press SET and CONFIGURE to program the zone.
 (See Section 5.1.1 for more information on configuring zones.)
-7. The temperature reading is -20° F or -30° C. The temperature sensor has been disconnected or has broken wires.
+2. The temperature reading is -20° F or -30° C. The temperature sensor has been disconnected or has broken wires.
 Examine the wires to temperature sensor and connect or replace wiring.
-3. Temperature reads $150^{\circ}$ F or $65^{\circ}$ C. Temperature sensor wires are touching or have shorted.
+3. Temperature reads 150° F or 65° C. Temperature sensor wires are touching or have shorted.
 Verify and correct wiring.
-4. Temperature reading is inaccurate. a) Temperature sensing may be affected by a source of ambient heat (ie., direct sunlight, or heat duct proximity).
-Try moving the unit to a different location. b) Temperature may require calibration.
+4. Temperature reading is inaccurate. a) Temperature sensing may be affected by a source of ambient heat (ie., direct sunlight, or heat duct proximity). b) Temperature may require Try moving the unit to a different location. calibration.
 After moving or placing the unit away from ambient heat sources, the temperature may be calibrated to offset inaccurate normal reading by several degrees.
-Refer to Chapter 5, Section 5.6. c) The unit is using the wrong temperature scale (Fahrenheit vs. Celsius).
+Refer to Chapter 5, Section c) The unit is using the wrong temperature scale (Fahrenheit vs. Celsius).
 Verify temperature scale.
 Refer to Chapter 5, Section 5.5.
+5. False high temperature alarms from freezer.
+Most freezers have a defrost cycle during which the temperature will rise considerably, thus causing an alarm to occur.
+Program an zone recognition time longer than the defrost cycle.